rockchalkwushock/photography-backend/README.md

 The purpose of this repository is to design and implement a backend structure for my friend Masha Eltsova's photography website.

 ## Demo
+Watch a demo of the working interface at the following youtube link:
 [![Demo Video](http://img.youtube.com/vi/3XH3yslyCRI/0.jpg)](https://www.youtube.com/watch?v=3XH3yslyCRI)

 ## How to use this repository: